samantarayprasantkumar/Project-Info-Spreading/README.md

 ## General Introduction

-How do informations spread in a given network?
-Our goal is to analize the spreading of information using statistical modell, where the unkown parameter are are going to be estimated by the input network.
+How does information spread in a network?
+Our goal is to analize the spreading of information using a self-developed statistical modell, where the unkown parameter are are going to be estimated by the input network.

-(States your motivation clearly: why is it important / interesting to solve this problem?)
-(Add real-world examples, if any)
-(Put the problem into a historical context, from what does it originate?
-Are there already some proposed solutions?)
+Since nowadays almost everybody of is part of social network, we thinks it's important to visualize how much we say about ourselves and enviroments.

 ## The Modell

-We want to implement a modell on how personals informations about a person X spreads in a given network (e.g. facebook) Our modell is based on probability theory and de data given from the network one uses.
+We want to implement a modell on how a (personal) information about a person X spreads in our social enviroment.
+Our modell is based on statistical methods on hand, and data given from a network (e.g. facebook) on the other.
 We're going to consider paramenters like:

-Probability theory:
+Statistical parameter:

 Let X be the person of interest.
 Y_i are his friends, Zyi the friends of Yi.